BZemba87/bone-appetit/README.md

 ## More Testing

 Devices:
-- The website was tested on Google Chrome, Mozilla Firefox, Safari and Internet Explorer
+- The website was tested on Google Chrome, Mozilla Firefox, Safari and Internet Explorer.
 - The website was viewed on a variety of devices such as desktop, HP Pavillion laptop, MacBook Air, iPad 10.2, iPhone 12 mini, Samsung Galaxy s10e.

+Functionality:
+- Each link has been hovered over and clicked on multiple times to ensure they work.
+- Each page and image loads correctly on all devices.
+- Social media links have been clicked on multiple times to ensure they work and open up a new tab as expected.

 ## Lighthouse

-- I ran each page live through Chrome Lighthouse for Desktop and Mobile
+- I ran each page live through Chrome Lighthouse for Desktop and Mobile:

 ## Home (Desktop)